DeepSMILE: Contrastive self-supervised pre-training benefits MSI and HRD classification directly from H&E whole-slide images in colorectal and breast cancer: Discussion and conclusions

 \section{Discussion and conclusions}

 We proposed DeepSMILE, which uses a histopathology-specific self-supervised pre-trained feature extractor with VarMIL, a classification network that correctly deals with the weak label and learns an aggregation function over the tiles while modeling intratumor heterogeneity.
+We have evaluated the added value of a self-supervised pre-trained feature extractor in both the MIL setting where the extractor is frozen and in the tile supervision setting where the extractor is fine-tuned.